origo-map/origo-documentation/content/layers.md

 Property | Description
 ---|---
 `name` | the unique name of the layer used internally and the name of the layer in the wfs service.
 White spaces and special characters should be avoided.
-`id` | can be used as alias instead of name.
+`id` | the id of the layer in map Server.
 White spaces and special characters should be avoided.
 `title` | title for the layer visible to the user.
 `abstract` | short description of the layer.
 Adds a show info button to the layer in legend.
 Optional.
 `type` | type of source for the layer.
 For WFS source the type is WFS.